poempelfox/zamdach2022/docs/brainstorming.md

 - Sunlight
   + MAX44009 Ambient Light sensor (up to 188000 lux)
   + TSL2591 (up to 88000 lux) (in contrast to most others this seems to actually be available)
+  + There seem to be few to no digital UV-sensors available in 2022.
+VEML6075 and VEML6070 have both been discontinued and there seems to be no successor.
+Si1145 is available, but it doesn't contain an actual UV sensing element, instead it makes guesstimates from visible+IR light.
+LTR390 might be our only option.
   + Whatever sensor we chose, this will need to be directly exposed to the sunlight.
 - Pressure
   + LPS25HB
   + This does not need direct exposure to light or air, and can be mounted in a relatively protected position, e.g. together with the ESP32-POE-ISO.
 - Temperature
-  + SHT31 / SHT35.
-SHT35 is probably a waste due to the mounting location - the temperatures on the roof in the middle of the city will always be way off, so the high accuracy is wasted.
+  + SHT31 / SHT35 / SHT40. the better sensors are probably a waste due to the mounting location - the temperatures on the roof in the middle of the city will always be way off, so the high accuracy is wasted.
 - Rain
   + RG15 optical sensor
-  + will need to be mounted on a metal arm on its own
+  + will need to be mounted on a metal arm on its own, needs direct sky access
   + there is also a rain gauge on the Sparkfun weather meter kit - but that will probably not last long.
 We could still connect it up.
 - Wind speed/direction
   + Sparkfun Weather meter kit https://learn.sparkfun.com/tutorials/weather-meter-hookup-guide/all